 It is thinking we all live in thatch cottages but in reality have a countryside full of mini mansions.

 It is saluting single magpies for luck, random people waving at you on the road and never being more than three questions away from a link with a stranger.
-It is random people waving at you at quiet crossroads.

 It is grown men taking sharp turns in cars with one hand on the wheel because they are holding ninety nines (ice cream cones) with the other.